Cloudera (CLDR) Receives a Rating Update from a Top Analyst

-In a report released today, Brian White from Monness maintained a Hold rating on Cloudera (CLDR).
-The company’s shares closed last Monday at $7.85.
+In a report released yesterday, Raimo Lenschow from Barclays maintained a Hold rating on Cloudera (CLDR), with a price target of $9.00.
+The company’s shares closed last Monday at $6.67.

-According to TipRanks.com, White is a top 100 analyst with an average return of 20.4% and a 63.5% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Lenschow is a top 100 analyst with an average return of 14.7% and a 65.3% success rate.
+Lenschow covers the Technology sector, focusing on stocks such as Cornerstone Ondemand, Ceridian HCM Holding, and Slack Technologies.

-Currently, the analyst consensus on Cloudera is a Moderate Buy with an average price target of $13.67, a 76.8% upside from current levels.
-In a report released yesterday, Morgan Stanley also maintained a Hold rating on the stock with a $10.00 price target.
+The word on The Street in general, suggests a Hold analyst consensus rating for Cloudera with a $12.25 average price target, representing an 88.5% upside.
+In a report issued on March 3, Monness also maintained a Hold rating on the stock.

 See today’s analyst top recommended stocks >>